 Phase One of the Performance Garage’s Capital Project will commence this summer, which will expand programmatic capacity.
 The Performance Garage is grateful to the City of Philadelphia for the support of $500,000 in capital improvement funds.

-Philadelphia, PA (2/4/2016), – The Performance Garage is pleased to announce Phase One of its Capital Project will commence Summer of 2016.
+The Performance Garage announced Phase One of its Capital Project will commence Summer of 2016.
 The Performance Garage is grateful to the City of Philadelphia for the $500,000 in support of this project acquired through the Cultural and Commercial Corridors Bond Program.
 These funds are intended as matching support for the Performance Garage’s application to the Redevelopment Assistance Capital Program (RACP) and will be used exclusively for associated capital improvement costs.

 The Performance Garage Capital Project will transform the existing building located on 1515 Brandywine Street.
 Phase One of the project will include updates and repairs to the dance studios, professional theater space, dressing room, lobby area, and administrative offices.
 The Performance Garage will install a much-needed HVAC system throughout the building, which will help increase programming during summer months and through the Fringe Festival.
 Additional capital improvements will include maintenance repairs and energy-efficiencies.
 Bill Connor of Avision Young will conduct the project management services for Phase One.